Valanche/APIGateway-CloudWeGo-2023/README.md

 The format is:
     **serviceName + ", " + idlFilePath ( "./idl/" + idlFileName)**.

-For example, I have a service named "kitex.demo",
+For example, I have a service named `kitex.demo`,

-and it's idl file is "./idl/kxServer.thrift".
+and it's idl file is `./idl/kxServer.thrift`.

-so there should be a line "kitex.demo, ./idl/kxServer.thrift" in the file "svcpath".
+so there should be a line `kitex.demo, ./idl/kxServer.thrift` in the file `svcpath`.
 ### Requests URL
 Requests should be sent to :
 ```
 $gatewayAddress:8888/api/$serviceName/$methodName
 ```
-For example, if the API Gateway is deployed on the host whose ip address is 1.1.1.1,
+For example, if the API Gateway is deployed on the host whose ip address is `1.1.1.1`,

-and the client want to access the "Register" method of the "kitex.demo" service,
+and the client want to access the `Register` method of the `kitex.demo` service,

 the request should be sent to:
 ```